Opiods, meth, other drugs ravage northern Alabama County

 JASPER, Ala.
-(AP) - Authorities say opiods, meth and other drugs are ravaging Walker County in northern Alabama.
+(AP) - Opiods, meth and other drugs are ravaging Walker County in northern Alabama, authorities say.

-The Centers for Disease Control and Prevention reports that at least 254 people died from drug overdoses in Walker County between 2008 and 2017.
+At least 254 people died from drug overdoses in Walker County between 2008 and 2017, according to the Centers for Disease Control and Prevention.

-Al.com reports that this equates to about 38 deaths per 100,000 residents each year - the highest rate of any Alabama county, for which CDC data is publicly available.
+This equates to about 38 deaths per 100,000 residents each year - the highest rate of any Alabama county, for which CDC data is publicly available, Al.com reported.

+For years, drugs have plagued the county, where the economy was hard-hit when coal-mining jobs disappeared.

+In the small Walker County town of Sumiton, “I don’t know that you can find a family that’s not affected,” Sumiton Mayor Petey Ellis said.

 Walker County’s overdose rate is more than double the statewide rate of about 15 deaths per 100,000 people.

-Federal data shows that Walker County was also home to Alabama’s highest opioid prescription rate.
-With just over 63,000 people, Walker County pharmacies received nearly 9 million prescription pain pills per year between 2006 and 2012.
+Walker County was also home to Alabama’s highest opioid prescription rate.
+With just over 63,000 people, Walker County pharmacies received nearly 9 million prescription pain pills per year between 2006 and 2012, according to federal data.

 Sign up for Daily Newsletters